pranavc28/blog/content/posts/thought-engineering-self-awareness.md

 4. **Selects best configuration**: Identifies the threshold pair maximizing macro F1 for each model

 ![Grid Search Visualization](/blog/images/grid_search_diagram.png)
-*Figure: Grid search explores all combinations of classification and iterative thresholds, selecting the configuration that maximizes F1 score.
+*Figure: Grid search for gpt-5 model.
+This explores all combinations of classification and iterative thresholds, selecting the configuration that maximizes F1 score.
 Each cell represents one tested configuration with its F1 score.
 The red star marks the optimal threshold pair.
 Darker green indicates better performance.*

 This automated approach is critical because **different models have fundamentally different confidence calibration**.
 For example, our optimizer discovered that o3 performs best with a classification threshold of 0.60, while gpt-4o requires 0.50—suggesting o3 tends to be overconfident while gpt-4o is better calibrated.
 Similarly, iterative refinement thresholds vary from 0.70 (o4-mini, o3) to 0.95 (gpt-4o), revealing that some models need aggressive refinement triggers while others benefit from conservative ones. **Without this optimization, manually tuning 5 models × 3 strategies × 2 thresholds = 30 configurations would be impractical and likely suboptimal** [5].
 The grid search objectively identifies each model's "sweet spot" between being too conservative (excessive NOINFO predictions) and too aggressive (incorrect SUPPORT/CONTRADICT labels), improving F1 scores by 0.01-0.03 points per model.

+One thing to note, GPT-5's flatness shows it's a mature, well-calibrated model that doesn't need aggressive tuning.
+In fact, this is almost impressive.
+Perhaps they might be implementing evaluations similar to this internally.

 ### Evaluation Metrics